 The respondent describes how the group was strip-searched and their phones, power banks, and money were taken away from them.
-The respondent claimed that the officers were putting the belongings of the men into their own pockets.
+The respondent claimed that the uniformed men were putting the belongings of the men into their own pockets.
 Additionally, the respondent described that the officers had a dog with them which they used to search the men.
 Although it was wearing a muzzle, the respondent was still very afraid.
 The authorities told the group members to leave the van one by one.
 As it was reported, once they were outside the officers told them to lay down and started to strike them.

 “They beat us brutally!
 One police stand over my hands, one other police catch my legs, beat with heavy sticks and they kick me here!”